aotter/quarkus-examples/kotlin/download-db-as-csv/README.md

 # Quarkus Example for Large CSV Download

-This project demonstrated the approach to export a large dataset from MongoDB as CSV file via streaming (chunked) HTTP response in a fully reactive manner.
+This project demonstrated the approach to export a large dataset from MongoDB as CSV file via streaming (chunked) HTTP response in a fully reactive manner, with low memory footprint.
 The feature was accomplished by the followings:
 1. created a `scroll` function that fulfil efficient deep pagination of a dataset via comparing the timestamp of the last record from the previous page.
 2. created a `streamCsv` function that produce a chunked HTTP response
-3. combined `scroll` and `streamCsv` functions that writes a new chunk on every page of data return from deep pagination of scroll function call.
+3. combined `scroll` and `streamCsv` functions that writes a new chunk on every page of data returned from deep pagination of scroll function call.

 The final outcome can be seen in `net.aotter.resource.CSVResource.downloadMongoData`
 ```kotlin